London The Shard Observatory Tickets and Tours: how to buy, prices and schedules

 The Shard at sunset | ©Fred Moon

-If you are attracted to strong emotions and you are not afraid of vertigo, on your next trip to London you can not miss what has become the latest tourist attraction in the city: the panoramic viewpoint The View.
+If you are attracted by strong emotions and you are not afraid of vertigo, on your next trip to London you cannot miss what has become the latest tourist attraction in the city: The View panoramic viewpoint, located in The Shard, the tallest building in Western Europe, is, along with the famous London Eye, the best place to see London from heights.

-Located in The Shard, the tallest building in Western Europe, it is, together with the famous London Eye, the best place to see London from above.
-Do you want to know how to get tickets?
+Located in The Shard, the tallest building in Western Europe, is next to the famous London Eye, the best place to see London from above.
+Want to know how to get tickets?
 Read on!

 London The Shard Tickets

-The most convenient way to enjoy the best view of London
+The most convenient option to enjoy the best view in London

 If you are planning your trip to London and want to make sure you have time to enjoy the most spectacular viewpoint in Europe, it is best to book your ticket online at the best price.

-Taking into account that it is a very popular viewpoint in London, the best option to guarantee access on the day you want is to buy tickets for The Shard online in advance for 34 €.
-This way you will have direct access and you will also save some money by being a little cheaper than at the box office.
+Given that this is a very popular viewpoint in London, the best option to guarantee access the day you want is to buy tickets for The Shard online and in advance from 39 €.
+This way, you will have direct access and you will be sure not to miss your visit.

-Why I like this option: I am not exaggerating if I say that the viewpoint of The Shard is the one with the most amazing views of the British capital, even more than the London Eye because its height is almost twice that of the famous Ferris wheel.
+Why I like this option: I am not exaggerating if I say that The Shard observation deck is the one with the most amazing views of the British capital, even more than the London Eye, as its height is almost double that of the famous Ferris wheel.

-Recommended if... you feel like visiting this architectural marvel without having to queue to get tickets at the door.
+Recommended if... you feel like visiting this architectural marvel without having to queue for tickets at the door.

 What is The View from The Shard like?

-It all starts when you reach the entrance of The Shard, in the neighborhood of London Bridge.
-When you look up from the ground you feel like an ant as you see how this colossus seems to have no end.
+It all starts when you arrive at the entrance of The Shard, in the neighborhood of London Bridge.
+When you look up from the ground you feel like an ant when you see how this colossus seems to have no end.

 It gives you an idea of the magnificent views that await you at the top and the excitement builds.
 But let's not get ahead of ourselves, little by little.